Greens Bush to Arthurs Seat Biolink

 The Mornington Peninsula Landcare Network’s ‘Greens Bush to Arthurs Seat Biolink’ is an ongoing project which seeks to improve catchment health and address the lack of landscape connectivity between two significant areas of remnant vegetation.
 Through revegetation and weeding and fencing of remnants, a biolink will be created across private property in the project area, benefiting numerous threatened fauna including Powerful owls and Swamp skinks.

 In 2017, the Mornington Peninsula Landcare Network received $300,000 from DELWP’s ‘Our Catchments, Our Communities’ initiative for their 3.5 year “Greens Bush to Arthurs Seat Biolink” project (GB2AS) to implement the biolink plans for Main Creek Catchment Landcare and Southwest Mornington Peninsula Landcare groups, which were developed through the Linking the Mornington Peninsula Landscape project.
 Implementing these plans has assisted reconnecting the two largest core patches of remnant vegetation remaining on the Mornington Peninsula, Mornington Peninsula National Park (Greens Bush) and Arthurs Seat State Park, particularly through revegetation and protection of remnant vegetation on private properties.
 In 2019 the project received a further $20,000 Victorian Landcare Grant to further extend the biolink.
+In 2020 GB2AS partnered with the PPWCMA Work For Victoria Crews to undertake follow up weed control and expand revegetation areas on existing biolink properties.

 Achievements of GB2AS: